TrafficGrid — Data Model & System Design Reference¶

 All primary keys use UUIDs rather than auto-incrementing integers.
 This prevents enumeration attacks (guessing sequential IDs to access other users' records), supports future distributed database deployments where multiple instances might generate IDs independently, and avoids leaking record counts to external parties.

-4.2 Deliberate Amount Denormalization on Fines¶
+4.3 Deliberate Amount Denormalization on Fines¶

 The fine amount is copied from fine_categories onto the fines record at the time of issue.
 Fine amounts are set by regulation and can change over time.
-A driver fined $200 for speeding in 2024 should still show $200 on their record even if the government later changes the speeding fine to $250.
-Historical records must reflect what the amount was at the time of the offence, not what it is today.
+A driver fined $200 in 2024 must still show $200 on their record even if the government later changes the speeding fine to $250.
+The same principle applies to actor_role and organisation_id in audit_logs.

-4.3 Soft Deletes¶
+4.4 Soft Deletes¶

-4.4 Idempotency on Payments¶
+4.5 Idempotency on Payments¶

-4.5 Polymorphic Reference in payment_items¶
+4.6 Polymorphic Reference in payment_items¶

-4.6 JSONB for Audit Snapshots¶
+4.7 JSONB for Audit Snapshots¶

 The before_state and after_state columns in audit_logs use PostgreSQL's JSONB type rather than plain TEXT.
 JSONB stores JSON in a binary format that supports indexing and querying inside the JSON structure.
 This means audit records can be searched by specific field values when investigating incidents.